razaina/cache-timing-analysis/README.md

     - search.c
     - corr.c

-It is required to install use OpenSSL as a static library in the project.
+It is required to use OpenSSL as a static library in the project.
 Here is a tutorial to do
 so: http://razaina.fr/using-openssl-as-a-static-library-within-an-android-native-project/